-You need to be very, very vocal as an Assistant; otherwise, your Executive and colleagues will just assume you can handle every little task that is passed your way.
+You must be very vocal as an Assistant; otherwise, your Executive and colleagues will assume you can handle every little task.

-Speak to your manager every day, find out what is coming up, what the priorities are, and what you can do to meet deadlines.
+Speak to your manager daily, find out what is coming up, your priorities, and what you can do to meet deadlines.

 Tell them what your task list looks like, what you are working on, and what you have coming up.

 Say no more often… It will do you good!

 Last but not least, if you have many conflicting priorities and are struggling to get everything done, you must say no to things.

 Question your colleagues that always use the urgent card.

 Or have you just left it to the last minute?

 Make everyone aware that you are busy and can’t take 5 minutes to quickly do what they ask you to do (it never takes 5 minutes!)
 Being a little more assertive will undoubtedly help you manage priorities.

 Minimising constant and unnecessary interruptions – Nine Strategies